MicrosoftDocs/dynamics365smb-docs/business-central/submit-regulatory-alerts.md

 4. You can add a new alert by clicking the plus sign **(+)** sign at the top of the list This will present you with a 4-step guide to create the alert.
 The guide has the following steps:
     - Search for existing items

         Search for any information you think is relevant for the alert you are going to create.
 If you do not find any relevant search results you can select the **Submit regulatory alert** button at the bottom of the page to proceed with the alert submission.
     - Attach business processes

         This part is not relevant for Dynamics 365 Business Central.
 Choose **Skip** to proceed to the next step.
     - Describe the alert

         Enter information about the alert in the appropriate fields.
-Required fields are indicated by an asterisk (\*).
+Required fields are indicated by a red asterisk (\*) in the guide.

         |Field        |Description                               |
         |-------------|------------------------------------------|